What is Genotropin HGH injections?

 - Pediatric TS Patients: Dose of 0.33 mg/kg body weight/week

 - Adult GHD Patients: The recommended dosage at the start of therapy is no more than 0.04 mg/kg/week.
-The dose may be increased at 4 to 8 week periods depending on the individual patient's requirements to a max value of 0.08 mg/kg/week, depending upon patient tolerance of the treatment.
+The dose may be increased at 4 to 8 week periods depending on the individual patient's requirements to a max value of 0.08 mg/kg/week, depending upon the patient tolerance of the treatment.
 This approach will tend to result in weight-adjusted doses that are larger for women compared with men and smaller for older and obese patients.

 Who Makes Genotropin?

-Genotropin is manufactured by Pfizer Pharmaceuticals, a global research and pharmaceuticals company founded in 1849 by two cousins.
+Genotropin is manufactured by Pfizer Pharmaceuticals, a global research and pharmaceutical company founded in 1849 by two cousins.
 The company is publicly traded on the New York Stock Exchange (PFE) and achieved $67 billion of revenue in 2011.

 How Do I Get a Prescription?

-Genotropin, as with any other form of Human Growth Hormone therapy, is only legally available to patients suffering from legitimate Human Growth Hormone deficiency, as diagnosed via blood testing performed by a licensed and board certified physician, as well as the active display of symptoms which degrade health and life quality.
+Genotropin, as with any other type of Human Growth Hormone therapy, is only legally available to patients suffering from legitimate Human Growth Hormone deficiency, as diagnosed via blood testing performed by a licensed and board-certified physician, as well as the active display of symptoms which degrade health and life quality.